aromatt/netipds/README.md

 * PrefixSet, an immutable set type for netip.Prefixes (offering better performance and a more comprehensive API than netipx.IPSet)

-Both accept [netip](https://pkg.go.dev/net/netip) Prefixes for keys.
+Both accept netip.Prefixes for keys.
 PrefixMap uses generics for values.

 Both are backed by a binary [radix tree](https://en.wikipedia.org/wiki/Radix_tree) with path compression.